petersulyok/smfc/README.md

 ```

 Important notes:
-1. `[IPMI zone] remote_parameters=-U USERNAME -P PASSWORD -H HOST` parameter can be used for remote access for the IPMI interface.
+1. `[Ipmi] remote_parameters=-U USERNAME -P PASSWORD -H HOST` parameter can be used for remote access for the IPMI interface.
 It could be useful for a VM setup where the hard disks are configured with PCI passthrough (e.g. a TrueNAS running in a VM on Proxmox), but IPMI needs to be accessed "remotely".
 Please note that the HOST is the BMC network address (not the VM host address).
-2. `[HD zone] hd_names=` is a compulsory parameter for this fan controller, and it must be specified in `/dev/disk/by-id/...` form.
+2. `[HD] hd_names=` is a compulsory parameter for this fan controller, and it must be specified in `/dev/disk/by-id/...` form.
 Please note that the `/dev/sda` form is not persistent could be changed after a reboot!
-3. `[CPU zone] / [HD zone] min_level= / max_level=` should be configured in alignment with threshold configuration (see more in [this chapter](https://github.com/petersulyok/smfc/blob/main/README.md#6-ipmi-fan-control-and-sensor-thresholds)).
+3. `[CPU] / [HD] min_level= / max_level=` should be configured in alignment with threshold configuration (see more in [this chapter](https://github.com/petersulyok/smfc/blob/main/README.md#6-ipmi-fan-control-and-sensor-thresholds)).
 Be patient, several refinement cycles could happen.
 4. Several sample configuration files are provided in `./config/samples` folder.
 5. Save/backup your configuration file when you've got the final version.
 Avoid overwriting if you upgrade to a new version of `smfc`.